 Ensuring proper airflow is the basis of a hot aisle/cold aisle.
 You want all your equipment air intakes in the same direction and exhausting air in the same direction.

-Some equipment will already be passively cooling or blowing exhaust out the side, but with minimal planning, you can avoid the output of equipment directly feeding into the intake of another.
-This is the first and most important step in keeping the equipment cool while efficiently and effectively cooling the space.
+Some equipment will already be passively cooling or blowing exhaust out the side.
+Still, with minimal planning, you can avoid the output of equipment directly feeding into the intake of another.
+This is the first and most crucial step in keeping the equipment cool while efficiently and effectively cooling the space.